 Continuous backups offer more comprehensive protection against data loss, as well as the ability to restore data from any point in time.
-Just 7% of healthcare respondents said their organization backs up its data continuously, while 53% said their organization backs up their data less frequently than every 12 hours.
+A mere 12% of EMEA respondents said their organization backs up its data continuously, while 44% said their organization backs up their data less frequently than every 12 hours.

 This presents serious concerns.
-If mission-critical data is not backed up for 12 hours or more, the organization runs the risk of permanently losing that data if there is a ransomware attack, server failure, or power outage.
+If mission-critical data is not backed up for 12 hours or more, the organization runs the risk of permanently losing that data if there is a ransomware attack, server failure or power outage.

-Twenty-nine percent (29%) of healthcare respondents said their organizations experienced a natural disaster that caused downtime over the past two years.
+Nearly one quarter (27%) of EMEA respondents said their organizations experienced a natural disaster that caused downtime over the past two years.